RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Quickstart/README.md

   caption="Uploading the RAK1906 example code"
 />

-The RAK1906_Environment_BME680 application gets BME680 sensor data every 5 seconds and print the results on serial port.
+The RAK1906_Environment_BME680 application gets BME680 sensor data every 5 seconds and prints the results on the serial port.

 ```js
 Temperature = 30.66 *C